cormullion/juliamono/website/faq.md

 For plotting emoji characters, you’ll have to dive into the internals of the plots system...

 Notice that the y-axis labels are in DejaVu Sans, provided with matplotlib.
 That’s because the `:log10` scaling code does its own $ \LaTeX $-y business, ignoring the current font.
-However, at least I was able to insert the Julia logo successfully, since it’s part of the font.
+However, at least I was able to insert the Julia logo successfully, since it’s part of the JuliaMono font.

 #### ‘Can I use it in a $ \LaTeX $ document?’